FirmwGuy/CEP/docs/L0_KERNEL/L0-TUNING-NOTES.md

 * CEP supports **hierarchical locks** for both **store** and **data**.
 A lock on any ancestor prevents structural/data edits below; checks walk up to the root (`cep_cell_*_locked_hierarchy`) which adds a short parent chain scan per operation  .
 * Use `cep_store_lock` / `cep_data_lock` sparingly, hold them for the **shortest possible critical section**, and avoid long chains of updates while locked (they’ll all pay the lock‑walk) .
+* The Pause control plane (`cep_runtime_pause`) acquires both locks at `/data` before gating impulses.
+If you already hold a manual lock on the subtree the pause operation will fail, so schedule long-running mutations outside of pause windows.

 ---